-And while haggis famously contains offal (lamb lungs & beef liver & heart) we can assure it is anything but awful!
-Simply speaking haggis is a blend of lamb, beef, oatmeal, onions and spices.
+And while haggis famously contains offal (lamb lungs, beef liver & heart) we can assure it is anything but awful!
+Simply speaking, haggis is a blend of lamb, beef, oatmeal, onions and spices.
 It’s basically a spicy alternative to mince and we highly recommend you trying out haggis lasagna or haggis nachos – yum!

 Gluten Free Haggis

-Ingredients: Lamb Lungs; Seasoning (Gluten Free Oatmeal, Dried Onion, Potato Flakes, Salt, Spices (Pepper, Pimento)); Water; Beef Fat; Beef Liver; Beef Heart.
+Ingredients include: Lamb Lungs; Seasoning (Gluten Free Oatmeal, Dried Onion, Potato Flakes, Salt, Spices (Pepper, Pimento)); Water; Beef Fat; Beef Liver; Beef Heart.

-The Gluten Free haggis actually tastes so much like our Original Haggis it is hard to tell the difference.
+The Gluten Free Haggis actually tastes so much like our Original Haggis it is hard to tell the difference.
 So we promise you can all tuck in to a Gluten Free Haggis and enjoy a wonderful Burns supper whether you have an intolerance to gluten or not.